dcbaker/cython/docs/src/quickstart/cythonize.rst

 All C types are available for type declarations: integer and floating point types, complex numbers, structs, unions and pointer types.
-Cython can automatically and correctly convert between the types on assignment.
+Cython0 can automatically and correctly convert between the types on assignment.
 This also includes Python's arbitrary size integer types, where value overflows on conversion to a C type will raise a Python ``OverflowError`` at runtime.
 (It does not, however, check for overflow